-The Wisconsin State Assembly recently passed AB 69, a bill that would expand eligibility for the expungement of past criminal records and begin chipping away at the vast array of obstacles constructed to lock people with past convictions out of mainstream life.
+The Wisconsin State Assembly passed AB 69 in 2021, a bill that would expand eligibility for the expungement of past criminal records and begin chipping away at the vast array of obstacles constructed to lock people with past convictions out of mainstream life.
+Unfortunately, the bill failed to pass in the Wisconsin State Senate in March 2022.

 In Wisconsin, approximately 1.4 million people have a criminal record, which can result in many collateral consequences that can make successful re-entry a daunting task.
 People often struggle mightily to land a stable job, secure housing, access public benefits, get an education, and more.